 If you have encouraged your Banana plant to bloom and fruit, cut off the fruit shoots after harvesting.
 In place of the cut-off, new shoots emerge from the soil.

 Musa owners should remain alert to the many pests and diseases that can affect your Banana plant.
 For the Musa that is placed indoors, watch out for root rot, leaf spot, wilt and mildew.
 Additionally, it is prone to spider mites, scale insects, mealybugs, and fungus gnats.

 We recommend you visit our PLNTSdoctor page to ensure which pests are infecting your Musa and how to control them.

 Are Musa’s toxic for pets or children?

-The Musa has a lot of great qualities and one of them is that it's non-toxic to pets and also does not harm people if eaten.
-In fact, the leaves of the banana plant are used in kitchens all over the world, and the flowers are considered by some foodies to be delectable.
+The Musa has a lot of great qualities, and one of them is that it's non-toxic to pets and also does not harm people if eaten.
+In fact, the leaves of the Banana plants are used in kitchens all over the world, and the flowers are considered by some foodies to be delectable.